denten-books/plain-text/4-format.md

 from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.
 It is the lasting hidden archetype that gives rise to temporary outward appearances.

-In this chapter, I propose we approach form and formatting anew, with fresh eyes.
-I will begin by arguing first that the intellectual history of formalism literary theory contains within two distinct and contradictory ideas about
-form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
-The distinction is important because it leads to several conflicting strategies of interpretation.
-Taken in the sense of "outwards shape," the form suggests an aesthetics or even an "erotics" of art [@sontag_against_1966].
-On this view, a sign is forever embedded into the specific contexts of its instantiation.
-The physical peculiarity of this word makes it forever different from the same word on a different page.
-Taken as formula, form suggests a more analytical approach, aimed at explicating hidden structures.
-Formal analysis in that sense studies not specific traces or utterances, but the development of ideal forms, which exist independent of any specifics.

-The distinction between form, format, and formula will give us the vocabulary to discuss the codification of document structure in the second part of the chapter.
-As I will argue, some of the same intuitions guiding the intellectual history of formalism became ingrained in the material contingencies of word processing emerging in the middle of the twentieth century.
-A kind of a computational formalism will give us the means to reveal a layer of formatting shaping every digital document.
-Finally, I would like to extend computational formalism towards its speculative and as yet unrealized edge cases.
-In the conclusion, we will consider the possibility of literature without language, discourse without structure, and art without representation.

 ## Form and Content